 That configuration file contains some other settings.
 I don’t know what they do.

 Use wprui.
 Out of the box it is the easiest way of recording xperf traces.
 With a bit of configuration you can get it to record custom user events which make trace navigation much easier.
-Use the Ctrl+Win+C shortcut to trigger the recording of traces
+Use UIforETW.
+It’s open source.
+Pull requests welcome.
+Use the Ctrl+Win+R shortcut to trigger the recording of traces